We're taking a break from looking at couples to see how we can apply Biblical marriage concepts to our marriage.

-I have to admit, the thought never occurred to me until I watched a sermon by Pastor Henry Wright.
+I have to admit, the thought never occurred to me until I watched a sermon by Pastor Henry Wright (you can watch the snippet below).
 Because of that message, I'm introducing a series of questions designed to see if we are practicing God's commandments in our marriages.

 Is Jehovah God, Creator of the universe, Father of Jesus Christ at the center of your marriage?

 Do you invite God to be a part of your relationship?

 Do we have idols in our marriage?
 Do we put things like success, money, power ahead of our marriage?

 Are our friends, our jobs, or our children, more important to us than our marriage?

 When we make promises before God, e.g. "in sickness, health, til death do us part", did we mean it?
 Or are we only in the relationship while the going is good?